vitejs/vite/docs/config/index.md

 - **Type:** `Record<string, object>`

   Specify options to pass to CSS pre-processors.
+The file extensions are used as keys for the options.
 Example:

   ```js
   export default defineConfig({